imakris/glatter/README.md

     glBindVertexArray(vao);

     // ...
-    // Your main rendering loop would follow...
+    // The main rendering loop would follow...
     // ...
 }
 ```

-**Note:** Do not include system GL headers yourself (e.g., `GL/gl.h`, `EGL/egl.h`).
-Glatter chooses the right ones for you.
+**Note:** Do not include system GL headers (e.g., `GL/gl.h`, `EGL/egl.h`).
+Glatter chooses the right ones.

 ---

 ## Quick start

-1. Add the `include/` directory to your compiler’s include paths.
+1. Add the `include/` directory to the compiler’s include paths.
 2. Choose either **header‑only** (C++) or **compiled TU** (C/C++), as shown above.
 3. Link platform libraries (see Integration notes).
-4. Optional: install a custom log sink only if you want to redirect messages away from stdout/stderr.
+4. Optional: A custom log sink can be installed to redirect messages away from stdout/stderr.

 ### CMake smoke tests for CI/CD